Gonville – Period elegance and modern luxury meet in this boutique setting.

 - For Families: No family rooms per se.

-The Gonville Hotel – Local Transport
+Gonville – Local Transport

 - Walking: 10-minute walk to the University Museums, the Fitzwilliam Museum, and the Grand Arcade for shopping.
 15 minutes to Market Square, the most popular colleges, river, and nearest punting station.
 The green spaces of Midsummer Common and Jesus Green are strollable.
 10-minute walk (0.5 mile) to the central bus station and 14 minutes (0.7 mile) to the railway station.
 Walking is the best way of getting around central Cambridge with its pedestrianized streets.